expo/expo/docs/pages/versions/unversioned/sdk/device.md

 * `Device.totalMemory: number`

   Gets the device's total memory, in bytes.
 This is the total memory accessible to the kernel, but not necessarily to a single app.
-This is basically the amount of RAM the device has, not including below-kernel fixed allocations like DMA buffers, RAM for the baseband CPU, etc...
+This is basically the amount of RAM the device has, not including below-kernel fixed allocations like DMA buffers, RAM for the baseband CPU, etc…

 * `Device.isDevice: boolean`